nmd95/data_suitable_lc_nn_code/README.md

 # What Makes Data Suitable for a Locally Connected Neural Network?
-A Necessary and Sufficient Condition Based on Quantum Entanglement
+A Necessary and Sufficient Condition Based on Quantum Entanglement (NeurIPS 2023)

 Code implementation for the algorithms introduced in [What Makes Data Suitable for a Locally Connected Neural Network?
-A Necessary and Sufficient Condition Based on Quantum Entanglement](https://arxiv.org/abs/2303.11249).
+A Necessary and Sufficient Condition Based on Quantum Entanglement](https://arxiv.org/abs/2303.11249) (NeurIPS 2023).

 ## Configuration